Denver, South Park and Pacific Railroad: Remaining Locomotives

 There are two locomotives that still exist from the original Denver, South Park and Pacific Railroad, as well as one locomotive from when the railroad existed as the Denver, Leadville and Gunnison:

 Denver, Leadville & Gunnison #191 in its stand at the Colorado Railroad Museum in Golden, Colorado.

 No. 51, a built in 1880 by Baldwin Locomotive Works. #51 was renumbered in 1885 to #191 and still bears this number, currently residing at the Colorado Railroad Museum in Golden, Colorado on static display, and is the oldest remaining authentic Colorado locomotive in the state.

 This photo of Denver, South Park & Pacific No. 71 in 1884 shows what DSP&P 72 originally looked like.

 No. 72, a built in 1884 by Cooke Locomotive Works. #72 was renumbered by the Colorado and Southern Railroad as their #9, and has had a substantial working history: It served as the loco for the "Deadwood Central" excursion trainset which had been assembled for the Chicago Railroad Fair of 1948–49, then went to the Black Hills Central Railroad in 1956, and then to the Georgetown Loop in 1988.
 As of 2020, #9 is on static display at the Rotary Snowplow Park in Breckenridge, Colorado, having suffered mechanical damage while in service at the Georgetown Loop in 2006.

 No. 263, a built in 1886 by Rhode Island Locomotive Works. #263 was originally built for the Utah & Northern Railway and was transferred to the DL&G after the U&N switched to standard gauge in July of 1887.
-It would serve on the railroad for a few years as a transfer locomotive, including during the snowplow trials of April 1890, before being sold to the DL&G in September 1890. #263 was renumbered by the Colorado and Southern Railroad as their #60 and would go on to serve the C&S until 1941, when it was donated to Idaho Springs, where it now resides.
+It would serve on the railroad for a few years as a transfer locomotive, including during the snowplow trials of April 1890, before being sold to the DL&G in September 1890. #263 was renumbered by the Colorado and Southern Railroad as their #60 and would go on to serve the C&S until 1941, when it was donated to Idaho Springs where it now is on static display in its C&S markings.

 Note: The locomotive at South Park City is not an authentic DSP&PRR locomotive.
 It is a narrow gauge locomotive built by H.K.
 Porter, Inc. in 1914 for a railroad in Guatemala.
 The Como roundhouse locomotive (Klondike Kate #4) is a 1912 by Baldwin Locomotive Works manufactured for the Klondike Mines Railway, operating to Dawson, Yukon Territory, then after 1942 on the Alaskan White Pass & Yukon, before operating on tourist lines in the Lower 48 states of the USA.
 It also is not a historic DSP&PRR locomotive, having waited until 2017 to run on South Park track, in the Como, Colorado and Boreas Pass area.